 The Comfortability of the Head Liquidmetal Racquets

 For the Head Liquidmetal 4, it is a very flexible one, because it was designed to contain the qualities of a beginner usage that is directed towards the improvement of the game and that of a very competitive professional usage that is focused on speed, power, and rough game.
 This ensures its versatility, and as a result, the Head Liquidmetal can be easily adopted by players of different skill sets and experience.
-And even though it is a bit heavier than the Head Liquidmetal 8 racquet, it is on the average much lighter than many of its counterparts because it also comes with the lightweight compact design which affords the player enough comfortability during usage.
+And even though it is a bit heavier than the Head Liquidmetal 8 racquet, it is on the average much lighter than many of its counterparts because it also comes with a lightweight compact design that affords the player enough comfortability during usage.
 This means that it is designed to balance well during usage and there is not much stress on the arm gripping the racquet.
 As a result, you are given a considerable amount of control during the game while expending less energy to wield it.
 And even though, this tennis racquet seems heavy enough, some professional players who have slower swings and are used to heavy racquets may prefer more heavy racquets than the Head Liquidmetal 4 racquets in order to produce more powerful hits.

 However, the Head Liquidmetal is a designer to cover the beginner or average usage which is usually inclined towards the improvement of the game against a very tougher or more competitive game.
 The Head Liquidmetal 8 is much more comfortable than its counterpart because of the perfect lightweight design the comes with it.
 This is really a plus for the new learners of the tennis game because they are able to swing the racquet very easily and since it is the head of the Head Liquidmetal 8 that has the most weight, rookies can give very powerful hits without straining their arms unnecessarily.
 As a result, the Head Liquidmetal 8 can become a powerful tool to wield at the beginner’s level.